 Eating out is an important part of social life.
 Whether you’re celebrating a birthday or grabbing lunch with a client, restaurant dining is necessary from time to time.
-For people with ulcerative colitis (UC), that can be a scary reality.
+For people with ulcerative colitis (UC), dining out can be a scary proposition.

-Food is a delicate issue: what you eat won’t cause you to have a UC flare, but it can make symptoms of a flare worse.
+Food is a delicate issue: what you eat won’t cause you to have a UC flare-up, but it can make symptoms of a flare-up worse.
 When you’re not cooking at home, it can be hard to find food that fits all of your needs and doesn’t aggravate your symptoms.
-However, it can be done.
-Click through this slideshow to learn more.
+But it can be done.

 Instead, think small.
 Many restaurants offer downsized dishes for customers.
 Whether they’re appetizers, tapas, or just small tasting plates of different foods, ask your server about these smaller portions of food.
-If you can’t order a small meal, get something and split it with another person, or save half for later.
+If you can’t order a small meal, split your meal with another person, or save half for later.

-If you know where you will be dining, look up the restaurant’s menu online before you head out for your meal.
+If you know where you’ll be dining, look up the restaurant’s menu online before you head out for your meal.
 Scan the options for plates that might not upset your UC.

 Don’t be afraid to call the restaurant and ask questions.
-You’ll be able to narrow down your options even more, and you will be able to make a choice more easily when it’s time to order.
-This will help you feel confident in your choice and saves you time.
-It also means you have more time to catch up with your eating companions.
+You’ll be able to narrow down your options even more, and you’ll be able to make a choice more easily when it’s time to order.
+This will help you feel confident in your choice and will save you time.
+It also means you have more time to converse with your eating companions.

 Special requests are not as special as you might think.
 Servers and cooks are often accustomed to altering dishes to accommodate customers’ special diets.

-Also, your server can help you better understand how foods are prepared so you can decide if they’re safe for you.
-They can tell you how best to request your food so that it meets your needs.
+Your server can help you better understand how foods are prepared so you can decide if they’re safe for you.
+They can help you determine the best way to request your food so that it meets your needs.
 The more you know about a dish before you order it, the better.
 You’re more likely to have a fun, delicious dining experience.

 You can have your appetizers, main courses, desserts, cocktails, and more.
 Just be sure to keep one word in mind: moderation.
-Your body can often handle all the foods you want to try; it just may not be able to handle it in the large quantities restaurants typically serve.
+Your body can often handle all the foods you want to try.
+However, it may not be able to handle it in the large portions restaurants typically serve.
 If you’d like to try several different dishes at one restaurant, ask to split dishes with someone else.
-This way you can sample more dishes and potentially reduce the likelihood of unwanted side effects.
+This way you can sample more dishes and reduce unwanted side effects.

 Proper nutrition is very important for people with UC.
-The disease makes nutrient absorption more difficult.
-Food can aggravate symptoms during flares.
-UC symptoms, such as diarrhea and ulcers, can affect the body’s ability to properly absorb vitamins and minerals.
-That all means one thing: You need the food you eat to count the most and do the least damage to your body.
+The condition makes nutrient absorption more difficult.
+UC symptoms, such as diarrhea and ulcers, can affect the body’s absorption of vitamins and minerals.
+That means the food you eat should provide the most nutrients and do the least damage to your body.
 Next time you’re out with friends perusing a menu, keep these tips in mind to keep your body well.